Searching for dark jets with displaced vertices using weakly supervised machine learning: Benchmark datasets

 \section{Benchmark datasets}

-While the search is intended to be largely model-independent, it is useful to test the strategy on some examples.
-Since the detailed physics of confining hidden sectors is not known well and is very model-dependent, and the simulation tools are limited too, we consider a set of simplistic toy models, defined as follows.
+While the search is intended to be largely model independent, it is useful to test the strategy on some examples.
+Since the detailed physics of confining hidden sectors is not known well and is very model dependent, and the simulation tools are limited too, we consider a set of simplistic toy models, defined as follows.